-Approach used To get to equity value per share Discount dividends per share at the cost of equity Discount aggregate FCFE at the cost of equity Present value is value of aggregate equity.
+Approach used To get to equity value per share Discount dividends per share at the coof equity Present value is value of equity per share Discount aggregate FCFE at the cost equity of Present value is value of aggregate equity.
 Subtract the value of equity options given to managers and divide by number of shares.
-Discount aggregate FCFF at the cost of capital PV = Value of operating assets + Cash & Near Cash investments + Value of minority cross holdings -Debt outstanding = Value of equity -Value of equity options = Value of equity in common stock / Number of shares
+Discount aggregate FCFF at the cost capital of PV = Value of operating assets + Cash & Near Cash investments + Value of minority cross holdings - Debt outstanding = Value of equity - Value of equity options = Value of equity in common stock / Number of shares